jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 ### 2019

+- *Kitchen Confidential*, Anthony Bourdain
+- *Understanding Power*, Noam Chomsky
+- *I Will Teach You To Be Rich*, Ramit Sethi
 - *The World of Yesterday*, Stefan Zweig
 - *The Path to Power*, Robert Caro
 - *Models of My Life*, Herbert Simon